Table of Contents

 Good old school SMS.
 You probably think there’s no place for such a thing of the past in modern e-commerce, but it turns out that it is much more effective than other ways of communication with the client in some situations.
 Instant notifications, delivery statuses and engaging two-way conversations – this is the power of SMS messages.
 It seems like 160 characters make a real difference.

 Mobile marketing using bulk SMS sending can be a very effective way to reach a wide range of consumers as well as to build relationships with existing customers in e-commerce.
 However, the condition is that the senders of such messages comply with the rules of SMS marketing.

 In practice, this means that a well-prepared mobile campaign provides specific value to recipients, responds to their needs and interests, and not just random information about a product or service.
 That’s why it’s also an answer on how to market your startup.
 All you need is a contact database and an idea for enticing content.

 Quick list of good SMS marketing practices

 - Always collect contacts with SMS marketing consents in accordance with the GDPR rules.

-- Use Opt-out feature that helps customers to unsubscribe from your database.
+- Use the Opt-out feature that helps customers to unsubscribe from your database.

 - Insert shortened links to reduce the number of characters.